-The final part of the new Browning line are the shotshells.
+The final part of the new Browning line is the shotshells.
 The company is offering both hunting and target loads.

-The sole 20 gauge load uses a 3″ shell with a one ounce load of #2 shot.
+The lone 20 gauge load uses a 3″ shell with a one-ounce load of #2 shot.
 The muzzle velocity is 1,300 fps.

 The final shotshells are the BPT Performance Target loads for busting clays.
 These loads use lead shot with high antimony.
 As with the Upland loads, there are options for the 12, 16 and 20 gauges.

 CCI, a part of the Vista Outdoor group of companies, introduced a number of new rimfire loads for 2016.

 The Copper-22 are small game loads that use special copper blend bullets to conform to California’s restrictive laws.
 The 21-grain hollow point bullets are a special mix of copper and polymer.
 From a rifle, the Copper-22 bullets make 1,850 fps at the barrel.

 One of the unique things that CCI makes is shotshells for handguns.
 These loads are typically good for snake and pest control.
 For the new year, CCI expanded its catalog with the Big 4 shotshells.
 These new loads use #4 shot to increase the useful range of the cartridges.
 Versions are being made for the:

 - .44 Special/.44 Magnum and

 Big 4 shotshells come in packages of 10.